 An introduction to the LCC Changemakers, a staff–student partnership initiative at LCC.

 As an academic community, we are now more aware than ever of the persistent racial inequalities in the higher education sector and in our institution.
 Sector research says that work to effectively address this needs to be in partnership with students and with sufficient focus on race as a stand-alone issue (NUS & Universities UK, 2019).
-LCC have followed this recommendation with Curriculum Decolonisation/Liberation projects and in 2020 we took staff-student collaboration to the next level by creating the opportunity for students and recent graduates to become Changemakers.
+LCC followed this recommendation with Curriculum Decolonisation/Liberation projects, and in April 2020 we took staff-student collaboration to the next level by creating the opportunity for students and recent graduates to become Changemakers.